Language Boxes Grid

 Proposed tree types

-• Edgeworth Ornamental Pear
+• Edgeworth Ornamental Pears will be planted

 Pyrus calleryana x betulifolia 'Edgedell'